Found an Animal

 Overpopulation is a serious concern as well.
 These cats produce around 80 percent of the kittens born.
 Those kittens, especially if they are allowed outdoors, add to the number of outdoor cats and the problems associated with them.

-Rescues in a community with a large population of outdoor cats who aren't spayed or neutered may experience these problems:
+Rescues in a community may experience these problems:

 More cats entering rescues as a result of trapping adults and kittens young enough to be socialized (tamed) so less space to rescue friendly rehomeable kittens.

 Costs associated with trapping and/or caring for wild cats as it can months, years or never to tame them.